The Lawrence Hall of Science

 Registration is open to Members

-Registration is open to the Public
+Registration open to the Public

-Last day to cancel for a refund
+Last day to cancel for a refund or transfer

 We are committed to offering high quality, hands-on STEM learning for teens.
-As you can imagine, many of the costs to run these programs have increased.
+Many of the costs to run these programs have increased.
 We have worked diligently to reduce costs wherever possible without compromising the quality of the programming.
-In our continued effort to make these incredible learning experiences available to more families, this summer, we are offering spots at two different prices: (1) the full price, and (2) the subsidized price.
-If your family is able, we ask that you register and pay the full price and leave the subsidized price option for families in need.
-You can select the price option, full or subsidized, during the registration process, and no questions will be asked to justify your choice.
+If your family is able, we ask that you register and pay the full price, leaving financial aid options for families in need.

 “I loved this program and was excited to go to it every single day!
 To be honest, this will probably be one of my most memorable experiences in STEM and in general.”